-We have an HR Management Product NeoHRM and wanted to build a feature that captures the culture of the firm and helps build the community around knowledge management related to core DNA of the firm through Q&A.
+We have an HR Management Product NeoHRM and wanted to build an interesting feature that captures the culture of the firm and helps build a community around knowledge management related to the core DNA of the firm through Q&A.

-Further, the idea was to measure the participation of employees into the knowledge management process and identify people who advance the capabilities of the firm with their problem-solving approach.
-We were considering open source forums since the focus of our value was in measuring the interactions and establishing a feedback loop to the employee, so third-party product with custom measurement index would suffice.
+Further the idea was to measure the participation of employees into the knowledge management process and identify people who advance the capabilities of the firm with their problem-solving approach and intellectual skills.
+We were considering open source forums, since focus of our value was in measuring the interactions and establishing a feedback loop to the employee, so third party product with custom measurement index would suffice.

 Design Challenge :

 Embed open-source product developed with Ruby on Rails into our React application.

 - Open source product is hosted as a sub-domain

 - User logs into the HRM management product.